Zār: Tumbura

 The opening of the head occurs the evening after the sacrifice (Saturday for al-Jilani).
 To prepare, the sheep is boiled.
-Its head and hip bones are put in one covered wooden bowl, and its genitals, upper chest, and neck bones are put in the other.
+Its head and hip bones are put in a covered wooden bowl, and its genitals, upper chest, and neck bones are put in the other.
 These are considered a "complete" animal.
 These bowls, an incense burner, and a glass of milk are put on a mat.
 The novice initiate is covered with a white tob and marital cloth, and holds the amāna as they're brought from the tumbura room to sit before the sanjak.
 The sanjak plays tahlīl, and the brigdar recites the tatrīq while holding the sha'ba.
 The jalīsa stands next to the brigdar with a knife.
 Once tatrīq is finished, the bowl with the sheep head is put on the bride's head and has incense applied.
 The bowl is uncovered.
 The brigdar opens the sheep's mouth with a knife, then pours milk in it, a symbolic consummation of the marriage between novice and spirit.
 The brigdar cuts some tongue pieces and throws them towards the flags.
 He is also supposed to request the bride taste a piece of tongue.
 The sanjak plays khayt songs.
 The bowl is put on the bride's knees, then returned to mat.
 The novice dances, and then the jalīsa brings them a coffee and tea mixture to drink.
 The rabāba, hārasān, drums, and flags are anointed with coffee.
 The sanjak repeats tahlīl, and after the brigdar calls for a break.
 The bride is returned to the tumbura room, and everyone else dances.

 Early Wednesday evening, the "bride" is brought out, and people make their way to the river.
 This procession was once on foot zaffa, just without flags, but the government ban means adherents proceed via a van.
 Sanjak still plays the rabāba as they ride, and everyone sings and plays kashākīsh rattles.
 Once there, the jalīsa leads the novice initiate into knee deep water and presents them to the sanjak and brigdar.
 The jalīsa goes further downstream, invokes the Nile spirits, and throws the remains of the ceremony in the water, particularly the bones.
 Simultaneously, the sanjak washes the "bride's" face with water three times.
 The brigdar has two white live chickens, and hands them to the sanjak one at a time.
 The sanjak submerged each chicken three times, and strokes it with the novice's back, chest, and shoulders three times.
 Everyone returns to the maydān, and the asīda offering is repeated, but with balīla instead.
 Tea and coffee are served, and the ritual paraphernalia is packed and returned to the tumbura room.
 The river ceremony is similar to local post partum rituals.